melodyyangaws/sql-based-etl/README.md

 The [Jupyter notebook](/source/example/scd2_job.ipynb) specifies what exactly need to do in a data pipeline.
 </details>

-In general, a parquet file is immutable in a Data Lake.
+In general, parquet files are immutable in Data Lake.
 This example will demonstrate how to address the problem and process data incrementally.
-It uses `Delta Lake`, which is an open source storage layer on top of parquet file, to bring the ACID transactions to your modern data architecture.
-In the example data pineline, we will build up a table to support the [Slowly Changing Dimension Type 2](https://www.datawarehouse4u.info/SCD-Slowly-Changing-Dimensions.html) format, to demostrate how easy to do the ETL with a SQL first approach implemented in a configuration-driven architecture.
+It uses `Delta Lake`, an open source storage layer on top of parquet file, to bring the ACID transactions to your modern data architecture.
+In the example, we will build up a table to support the [Slowly Changing Dimension Type 2](https://www.datawarehouse4u.info/SCD-Slowly-Changing-Dimensions.html) format, to demostrate how easy to do the ETL with a SQL first approach implemented in a configuration-driven way.

-1.Open the [scd2 job manifest file](source/example/scd2-workflow-job.yaml) on your computer, replace the S3 bucket placeholders at each task sections.
+1. Open the [scd2 job manifest file](source/example/scd2-workflow-job.yaml) on your computer, replace the S3 bucket placeholder {{codeBucket}}.
 Either copy & paste the code bucket name from your deployment output, or use the existing s3 bucket name passed in as a parameter to your deployment previously.

 ```
 vi source/example/scd2-workflow-job.yaml
 ```
 ![](/images/4-cfn-output.png)
 ![](/images/3-scd-bucket.png)

-2.Submit Arc Spark job
+2. Submit Arc Spark job

 ```
 # Make sure you are in the project root directory
-cd sql-based-etl
+cd sql-based-etl-with-apache-spark-on-amazon-eks

 # Start a data pipeline containing 3 spark jobs
 kubectl apply -f source/example/scd2-workflow-job.yaml